 - Nationwide doesn’t lend on anything above 5 stories unless it is located in London.

-Think Plutus can help you obtain non-standard construction mortgages with the following lenders, subject to eligibility:
+Think Plutus can help you obtain non-standard construction mortgages.

 There are various lenders who will provide a mortgage on non-standard properties, but there will be strict criteria that differs from one lender to the next.
 As such, the insight and expertise of a whole-of-market broker like Think Plutus are highly recommended.
 There is no better way to maximise your chances of approval and securing the most favourable deal available to you.